 My name is Sharon Leah.

 I believe everyone is born creative.
 When we’re children, we express ourselves freely.
 I felt so free, I drew a pig on the wall in a friend’s bedroom with crayons.
-Her parent’s were not happy with me and I wasn’t invited back.
+Her parent’s weren’t happy with me and I wasn’t invited back.
 But my mom, a talented painter herself, gave me lots of encouragement.
 And with encouragement, creativity blooms.
 My dad appreciated my natural talents, but he discouraged my desire to be an artist.
 “You won’t be able to support yourself,” he told me.
 Lots of people believe that’s true.
-I didn’t challenge his assumption.

 It is our choices, Harry, that show what we truly are, far more than our abilities.J.
 K. Rowling

 We don’t fake it till we make it.
 We believe it till we become it.Jeff Goins, “Real Artists Don’t Starve”